How Long to Build a House from Scratch: Comprehensive Guide

 Introduction to Designing and Planning

 The design and planning phase is critical as it lays the groundwork for the entire construction process.
 It involves turning your vision into detailed plans for architects, engineers, and builders to follow.
-Errors in this stage can lead to costly revisions and delays later on, making it essential to understand the timeline and be prepared to enhance the efficiency and success of your project.
+Errors in this stage can lead to costly revisions and delays later on, making it essential to understand the timeline and be prepared.

 Common Misconceptions